 - Making sure that Vermonters can make a living, and that those who need our help don’t have to choose between eating and heating.

 - Creating and keeping jobs that work for Vermont.
-Continued focus on economic development strategies that work for Vermont: clean energy, agriculture and food products, information technology, telecommunications, manufacturing, the arts and Vermont-friendly tourism.
+Continued focus on economic development strategies that work: clean energy, agriculture and food products, information technology, broadband, manufacturing, the arts and Vermont-friendly tourism.

 - Respect for public employees and the collective bargaining process.